As with many other common symptoms, fibromyalgia neck pain can really be frustrating.

 We use our neck muscles for hundreds of small daily activities, including turning our head when someone calls our name, while cleaning or bending, and supporting our head when we are in bed.
 Those muscles and their supporting structures can stop us from enjoying daily life if we don’t take care of this vulnerable area.

-Your doctor should give your neck a thorough exam and may want to run some tests to eliminate injuries and any other medical conditions that can explain your pain.
-You might also discuss your lifestyle patterns that can exacerbate fibromyalgia neck pain.
+You might want to get a thorough exam and eliminate possible injuries and any other medical conditions that might also be contributing to your pain.
+Consider all of your lifestyle patterns that can exacerbate fibromyalgia neck pain.
 We address this often in our live interactive videos on the facebook page.

 With a simple x-ray, they can assess the curvature of your neck.
 If you have lost that natural curvature, this can increase pain and stiffness.
 Work on restoring that curvature by lying on a cervical pillow as much as possible.

 I like another device called a Lumia Wellness cervical wedge.
 This helps to restore the natural curve of the neck.
 You can see the link below here.
 They are inexpensive and easy to use.

 Simply by lying on the Lumia Wellness cervical support a few minutes every day, you can be on your way to improving that natural curvature that many people lose or compromise from excessive cell phone use, computer use, television watching and more.

 Simply adjusting how you sit and making it a point not to sit for longer than 20-30 minutes at one time can be helpful for some types of neck pain.
 If you have determined your neck pain is due to fibromyalgia, you should still keep those preventative measures in mind.